syncfusion-content/javascript-docs/js/Gantt/How-to/Change-week-start-day.md

 ## In year timescaleStartDateMode

-By default month header in month schedule mode will be rendered with year starting date in timescaleStartDateMode as year.
-Using below code example we can customize the week start day in month schedule mode
+When setting the `timescaleStartDateMode` property as Year, the project will start from the first date of the same year to which the first task in a project starts.
+Using below code example we can change the week start day of the project start date in year timescale mode.

 {% highlight javascript %}